tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. note::

-	* if the WAPTWUA agent configuration is set to ``default_allow = True``, then it will be necessary to specify the forbidden cab;
+	If the WAPTWUA agent configuration is set to ``default_allow = True``, then it will be necessary to specify the forbidden cab;

-	* if the WAPTWUA agent configuration is set to ``default_allow = False``, then it will be necessary to specify the authorized cab;
+	If the WAPTWUA agent configuration is set to ``default_allow = False``, then it will be necessary to specify the authorized cab;

 .. hint::

-	* to test updates on a small set of computers, you can set WAPTWUA default value to ``default_allow = False``;
+	To test updates on a small set of computers, you can set WAPTWUA default value to ``default_allow = False``;

-	* you can test updates for a small set of hosts and if everything is good, release them for the entire base of computers;
+	You can test updates for a small set of hosts and if everything is good, release them for the entire base of computers;

 .. figure:: wapt_console-wua.png
    :align: center